 Herschel/SPIRE Infrared Astronomy Schools Ask an Astronomer Media

-The Herschel mission involves three instruments utilizing a very large (3.5m wide) telescope.
-This telescope will feature the largest one-piece mirror in space, and is considerably larger than any of its predecessors, including the Hubble space telescope.
+The Herschel mission involved three instruments utilizing a very large (3.5m wide) telescope.
+This telescope featured the largest one-piece mirror in space, and was considerably larger than any of its predecessors, including the Hubble space telescope.

-Researchers from many countries and institutions in Europe and North America are working together to build the three very complex and sensitive instruments on Herschel: HIFI, PACS, and SPIRE
+Researchers from many countries and institutions in Europe and North America worked together to build the three very complex and sensitive instruments on Herschel: HIFI, PACS, and SPIRE

 The primary mirror of the